byu-cs324/byu-cs324/01a-hw-private-repo-mirror/README.md

     option.
   - *Other files* that are needed for the assignment.

-Creating and managing a _mirror_ of the class repository will help you
-1) ensure that you have _all_ the files you need for an assignment, 2) keep the files and documentation up-to-date, and 3) simultaneously version and back up your own code.
+Creating and managing a mirror of the class repository will help you 1) ensure that you have _all_ the files you need for an assignment, 2) keep the files and documentation up-to-date, and 3) simultaneously version and back up your own code.

-# Configuration
+## Configuration

 The following settings have been given to you in the instructions for this assignment.
 They will be referred to throughout this document and should be